 China’s economy has for a long time benefitted from its cheap and abundant labor force.
 Further pushed by the integration into global markets, China came to be known as the workbench of the world.
 As labor costs have gradually been rising over the years and the population ageing quickly, China has been making strong efforts to climb up the value chain, investing heavily in new technologies and the IT sector with the dedicated goal to transform China into a high-tech superpower.
 As a result, the share of the industrial sector in total economic output has decreased in recent years, while employment in the service sector has increased.

-As the world’s largest exporter and second largest importer, the merchandise trade balance of China amounted to a surplus of over 351 billion U.S. dollars in 2018.
-In the past, the United States used to be China’s largest trade partner, but under the influence of the trade war, trade between these two countries decreased, and in 2018 the European Union became China’s largest export destination instead.
-Around 17 percent of goods exported from China went to the European Union in 2018.
-As for services, China is a net importer.
+As the world’s largest exporter and second largest importer, the merchandise trade balance of China amounted to a surplus of over 422 billion U.S. dollars in 2019.
+In the past, the United States used to be China’s largest trade partner, but under the influence of a trade war, trade between these two countries decreased.
+Disputes over trade and international influence also harmed China’s relationships to other countries like Australia, Canada and India.

 For the future, China’s approach to international relations and developments in China-U.S. rivalry will be of great importance.
 At present, both sides seem to be determined to force a certain de-coupling of the two biggest economies in the world, even though this comes at the price of harming their own economic interests.
 A certain preparedness seems to be advisable for all market participants with connections to China.